-General Remarks When inspected the property was unoccupied, unfurnished and floors were covered.
+General Remarks When inspected, the property was unoccupied, although furnished and floors were covered.
 Generally, the subjects were found to be in fair condition although requiring a degree of upgrading and modernisation together with a degree of maintenance repair.
-No obvious significant defects which would affect value or security were in evidence.
-The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
-A conservatory has been added to the rear of the property.
+No obvious significant defects which would affect value or security were in evidence/ The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
+A single storey extension has been added to the rear of the property, however, this alteration would appear to be a historic nature.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+There is a railway line situated to the rear of the property.
 Essential Repairs None apparent.

-Estimated cost of essential repairs £ Retention recommended?
-YesX No Amount £
+Retention recommended?
+Yes X No